-First is Roberts Hall, the home of the Mechanical, Industrial and Financial Engineering programs.
+To the south is Roberts Hall, the home of the Mechanical, Industrial and Financial Engineering programs.
 About 90% of MSU Engineering students pass the Fundamentals of Engineering Exam, about 10% higher than the national average.
 Engineering graduates report the highest job placement rates among MSU graduates at the highest average starting salaries.

 Across the street to the east, you can see one fraternity and one sorority house.
-The fraternity and sorority life program at MSU is made up of 7 fraternities and 5 sororities where students can find a community that fits them, easing the transition into college life.
+The Greek Life at MSU is made up of 7 fraternities and 4 sororities where students can find a community that fits them, easing the transition into college life.
 Recruitment takes place at the beginning of each semester, with about 5% of MSU students joining a fraternity or sorority.